01 of 05

 For a more in-depth and personalized introduction to the city, book a walking tour through Viator.
 You'll see top sights such as the Colosseum, Roman Forum, Arch of Constantine, Palatine Hill, Spanish Steps, Trinita dei Monti church, Trevi Fountain and more.

-Here are 4 recommended hotels where I have stayed, with additional guest reviews and prices from TripAdvisor:
+Here are 4 recommended hotels, with additional guest reviews and prices from TripAdvisor:

 - Daphne Inn: Small, personal bed and breakfast with 2 central locations, especially good for first-time visitors.
 They even give you a cell phone so you can call them if you have questions or need help.